Click here to view the Leganto Accessibility Statement.

 Ex Libris will give prior notice when support of a browser version is discontinued.

-Leganto supports its two most recent browser versions.
+Leganto supports the two most recent browser versions.

 Does Leganto support responsive web design?